rnestler/rnestler.github.io-source/content/articles/2017/2017-04-25_visiting_progressbar.rst

     Metalab CNC

+The space actually also includes a big main room, a kitchen, a lounge and some storage and server rooms.
+Sadly I didn't take any pictures of them.

-While getting rid of my processed Flora Power, I noticed the rather beautiful decorations they have in their restrooms!
+While getting rid of my processed Flora Power after the tour, I noticed the rather beautiful decorations they have in their restrooms!

 .. figure:: /images/tour_de_hackerspace/metalab/metalab_toilet_decoration.jpg
     :alt: Metalab restroom decoration